 Up until recently, I was part of a business mastermind group that met on a weekly basis.
 I had been participating for well over a year but in the last several months I came to realize that this group call was not working for me any longer.
 I wasn’t getting much out of it and I didn’t feel like I was contributing much either, which was very frustrating.
 It was time to go, but I stayed.
 Ugh!

 Notice your feelings and body sensations, they have the answer.

-This led me to finally making the decision to resign from the group.
+This led me to finally make the decision to resign from the group.
 I immediately got out pen and paper and wrote my resignation letter.
 When I sent the message the next day, I was elated.
-No more weekly meetings that left me feeling down and defeated.
+No more weekly meetings that left me feeling drained and defeated.

 I felt light, happy, and free.
 Yes, please.

 Reduce suffering, take action sooner rather than later.

 Note that I waited until I couldn’t take it anymore.
 A less dramatic example than what took place in my 40’s but still, I let the situation drag on when I should have bowed out months previously.
 I mean really, I knew my fellow masterminds would understand.
 And they did!

 My resignation meant that they could fill my spot with someone that contributed to the group in new ways that I couldn’t.
 Not only was this change good for me, but it was good for the group as a whole as well.

 Writing my last newsletter combined with the resignation of the business mastermind group (which happened at the same time) made me ultra-aware of my habit of letting things that don’t serve me drag on.

 Change takes practice, practice, and more practice.